Jumio/mobile-sdk-ios/README.md

 Please see [Strip unused frameworks](/docs/integration_faq.md#strip-unused-frameworks) for more information.

 The framework binaries are available with support for device and simulator architecture.
 Make sure to remove the simulator architecture from our frameworks for app submissions to the AppStore.
-If this step is not performed, your submission will be rejection by Apple.
+If this step is not performed, your submission will be rejected by Apple.
 Add the following code snippet as run script build phase to your app project and ensure that it is executed after the frameworks are embedded.
 Please see the required setup in our sample project.

 __Note:__ The simulator architecture is automatically removed if using cocoapods via "[CP] Embed Pods Frameworks" build phase.
 ```shell